Archway2.org Celebrate the friendship spirit!

 Dates:

-Organizers: Allies Building Community Inc. (A.B.C.), Asian Benevolent Corps, Hunan Association, Allies Networks, Archway Network.
+Organizers: Allies Building Community Inc. (A.B.C.), Asian Benevolent Corps, Allies Networks, Friendship Archway Network.

-Co-sponsors: The Gould Property Company, Award International Inc., Award Networks, Inc.
+Co-sponsors: Award International Inc., Award Networks, Inc. Capital Professional Groups

-For your wellness and to improve your life energy and Spirit, you are also invited to attend and participate in Nancy's Qigong class and/or Sharon's Meditation class:
+For your wellness and to improve your life energy and Spirit, you are also invited to participate in seminars, coaching and other volunteer activities:

 For email reminders and for global online discussions, see or sign up free at: